Coder-himakara/UOR-official-hackathon-website/README.md

 # UOR-official-hackathon-website
-Designed by the undergraduates of Department of Computer Science of University of Ruhuna.
+Designed and developed by the undergraduates of the Department of Computer Science of University of Ruhuna.